 RTE ensures the balance of electricity flows over the transmission grid and oversees the revision of the French power system balancing methods, to incorporate the new changes brought about by this project.

-RTE has planned the first connection to the PICASSO platform in the second half of 2023.
+RTE has planned the first connection to the PICASSO platform in Q2 2024.

 The principal steps prior to connecting to the European platform